simplitech/simpli-web-sdk/docs/getting-started.md

 # Geting Started

-Once you have installed `simpli-web-sdk` into your dependencies, you have to provides some settings which is:
+Once you have installed `simpli-web-sdk` into your dependencies, you have to provide some settings which is:

 - Axios instance
 - Socket instance